Exclusive: Rape victim’s father says judge ‘muzzled’ daughter with verdict reversal

 But now his daughter has now been left wishing she had never spoken up about the sexual assault in the first place.

-“When we got home she looked at me with tears in her eyes and said ‘I wish I’d never said anything’,” he said.
+“When we got home [after the sentencing hearing] she looked at me with tears in her eyes and said ‘I wish I’d never said anything’,” he said.

 “As a parent that destroyed me.
 It was devastating.